 When you should turn your hobby into a career

-The most often cited source of personal happiness is fulfillment in work.
+The most often cited source of personal happiness is fulfilment in work.
 Career success coach Kathy Caprino wrote for Forbes in 2015, "search for 'great career' and you’ll find over 1.4 million hits - articles, interviews, books, videos, training programs, ads and much more".
 This clearly shows there is a hunger for great careers, but also that this hunger is not being fully satiated.

-Many people have hobbies that they dream of turning into careers, with the main goal being fulfillment in work.
+Many people have hobbies that they dream of turning into careers, with the main goal being fulfilment in work.
 It's something that Winston Churchill put brilliantly; "Find a job you love and you’ll never work again".

 Life, love, passion and work; they might not sound like they go together naturally.
 And for many, they don't.
 But there are real ways that you can turn that passion into something that makes money.